q2333gh/blockchian_dev_intro/_blockchain_intro.md

 ![Alt text](image-16.png)
 ![Alt text](image-15.png)
-calcute with nonce and data and prev to get **hash**
+calculate with 3 factor:  nonce , data ,and prev-hash to get **hash**

 # distributed blockchain:
 ![Alt text](image-17.png)
+basic approach:
 simply just copy-paste each chain.
 they are exactly the same .
 if someone change data on onchain and remining it . others will find the hash is diff, so that chain is cheat.
 ![Alt text](image-18.png)

-# breckthrough: store code in the block: Ethereum
+# breckthrough: store code in the block!: Ethereum
 they find that we can **store code in the block**. so code is immutable.

 a code snippet colecect money ,and auto distribute money to xxx when goal is get.

 ![Alt text](image-19.png)

+Q: the  stored data  is immutable.but what about the exec env ? can hacker change the exec env ? how to make exec env unbreakeable ?

 # web3 history: